 Safety managers and safety officers can use this template to conduct inspections and ensure that safety symbols and signs are maintained and used as needed.
 This template also allows you to do the following:

-Use this template in SafetyCulture to ensure that safety signs and symbols surrounding an area or establishment comply with the requirements of Safety Signs and Signals Regulations 1996, along with other best practices for safety signals and signs.
+Use this template in SafetyCulture to ensure that safety signs and symbols surrounding an area or establishment comply with the requirements of Safety Signs and Signals Regulations 1996, along with ISO 7000 and other best practices for safety signals and signs.

 Use this template to conduct an inspection on proper handling, storing, and disposal of hazardous chemical substances.
 Begin with a description of the worksite activity and then list down the hazardous chemicals being handled.
 Use this template in SafetyCulture to do the following: